s-oram/Grace/Manual Files/Grace Manual.md

 <img src="images/SampleMapEditDisplay.png" >

 One or more sample files may be dropped on the mapping display to add more sample regions.
-Audio samples can dragged from Lucidity's browser, Windows' file explore or from within some hosts.
+Audio samples can dragged from Grace's browser, Windows' file explore or from within some hosts.
 (Reaper, Cubase and many others support audio being dragged directly from the project timeline to VST Plugins.)

 # Keyboard Shortcuts #